miracuse/miracuse.github.io/docs/adventuring/social/teamwork.md

 >
 > GM: Alright, Player 3 can help.
 Player 1, roll with Advantage.

-**Teamwork** lets one character help another with a task, provided they both have points in the required Skill and that the method of aid makes narrative sense.
+**Teamwork** lets one character help another with a task.
+In order to do so the helper must have a convincing narrative reason for how their action is able to provide benefit.